populationgenomics/talos/design_docs/MOI_Checks.md

   - When we are assessing each variant, we may choose to apply thresholds (e.f.
 MAF, frequency in a joint call).
 These may change with each run, so we take those parameters from a central configuration file
 - PanelApp data: associates genes with evidenced inheritance patterns
-  - For each 'green' (high evidence) gene, this documents the inheritance pattern to be applied, and whether we should consider the gene as 'new' (since a given date, or specific gene list).
+  - For each 'green' (high evidence) gene contains inheritance pattern to be applied & if the gene as 'new' (since a given date, or specific gene list).

 Dynamic Objects: AbstractVariant